 6. Goal Planning and Achievement Tracker

 This exercise has a wide range of applications and can be a beneficial tool for just about anyone, but it may be especially helpful for encouraging clients to work on setting and striving for goals in the Heal step of the PTGP.

 It is a very simple worksheet, with only two components.
 In the first column, the client is to list the task or goal they would like to achieve or accomplish.
 In the second through eighth columns, the days of the week are listed (i.e., Monday through Sunday).

 For each day that the client completes the task or reaches their goal, they can record their success in the corresponding column.

 If desired, they can also add more information, such as their rating of their distress at the time, their current mood, or an objective measure of their performance, like runtime or score on an assessment.

-This one-page handout is a great complement to the practice of EMDR therapy.
+This one-page EMDR Worksheet is a great complement to the practice of EMDR therapy.
 It can be used to guide clients into identifying and understanding their thoughts about the traumatic event(s) and how it affected the way they think about themselves.